Constitutional Protection Junta: History

 On 4 May 1918, Sun Yat-sen angrily resigned to the Extraordinary Congress and energized him to expose the crime of the Southwestern warlord's sabotage of the Constitutional Protection Movement.
 Through reorganization on 20 May 1918, the general marshal system was abolished and the generals were replaced by seven presidents.
 Tang Shaoyi, Tang Jiyao, Sun Yat-sen, Wu Tingfang, Lin Baoyi, Lu Rongting and Cen Chunxuan were elected as co-presidents.
 Sun Yat-sen's power in Guangzhou was emptied, and he was forced to resign from his post as general marshal.
 The various departments of Guangxi and Yunnan controlled the Congress and reorganized the Constitutional Protection Junta.
 On 21 May, Sun Yat-sen left Guangzhou and went to Shanghai, which was controlled by Jiang Zhongzheng.
-Later, the Guangzhou military government took Cen Chunxuan as its chairman and president.
+Later, the Guangzhou military government took Cen Chunxuan as the chairman amongst the presidents.
 The First Constitutional Protection Movement came to an end.

 In the mid-1920s, the Guangzhou military government appeared to have infighting, and the British-backed Guangxi and Dian groups fought for power.
 Cen Chunxuan resigned by telegram on 24 October, announcing the abolition of the military government and obedience to the Beijing government.
 Sun Yat-sen returned to Guangzhou on 28 November and resumed his post as General Marshal and President of the Army and Navy, and reorganized the southern military government to continue the constitutional protection movement.
 On 12 January 1921, the Extraordinary Congress resumed its meeting in Guangzhou.
 On 2 April, the Extraordinary Congress met to abolish the southern military government and organize the government of the Republic of China, marking the end of the southern military government.
 On 7 April, Sun Yat-sen was elected as the extraordinary president, and he took office in Guangzhou on 5 May.
 The Second Constitutional Protection Movement officially began.